Allan Gardens: Conservatory

 The conservatory was initially built in 1909 by Robert McCallum in a neo-Classical and Edwardian style.
 The building features a brick-clad base with sandstone detailing, with stone, wood, glass, and iron also being used as building material for the structure.
-The building feature a 16-sided glass and steel dome topped and a cupola topped with a finial; although the steel was later replaced with aluminum.
+The building features a 16-sided glass and steel dome topped and a cupola topped with a finial; although the steel was later replaced with aluminum.
 The Palm House also includes a boiler room and chimney.

 The original domed conservatory was expanded several times during the 1920s, and in 1956 and 1957, with the addition of five new greenhouse.
 In 2004, a sixth greenhouse was opened at the conservatory.
 In total, the conservatory's six greenhouses cover approximately 16000 sqft.
 Two greenhouses are used to house begonia, bromeliads, gesneriads, and orchids.
 Other greenhouses in the conservatory include a cool temperate greenhouse that houses camellias and plants from Australia and the Mediterranean; a palm greenhouse for a number of palm and tropical vines; the tropical landscape greenhouse for plants like cycads, hibiscus; and the arid house for cacti and succulents.

 In addition to the Palm House, and the greenhouses, the conservatory also includes an administrative building erected in 1923.
-A central oval with a drinking founting that commemorates Graeme Mercer Adam was originally situated east of the Palm House; although this was later replaced with a pergola in 1995.
+A central oval with a drinking fountain that commemorates Graeme Mercer Adam was originally situated east of the Palm House; although this was later replaced with a pergola in 1995.